Interlibrary Loan Policies

 Copyright and Resource SharingThe copyright law of the United States (Title 17, United States Code) governs the making of photocopies or other reproductions of copyrighted materials.
 Under certain conditions specified in the law, libraries and archives are authorized to furnish a photocopy or other reproduction.
 One of these specified conditions is that the photocopy or reproduction is not to be “used for any purpose other than private study, scholarship, or research.”
 If a user makes a request for, or later uses, a photocopy or reproduction for purposes in excess of “fair use,” (as defined by the U.S. Copyright Office) that user may be liable for copyright infringement.
 Therefore, the Hekman Library reserves the right to refuse a request if, in its judgment, fulfillment of the request would violate copyright law.

 *Alumni requests are filled only if there is no fee imposed by the lending library.
 Alumni may request up to 5 items per year.
-Audio-Visual items may not be requested.
+Alumni furthering their education at another institution are encouraged to use their current institution’s ILL service.

 MeLCat is a Michigan state-wide library resource sharing service.
 There are over 400 participating libraries.
 All eligible users who need materials not owned by Calvin’s library are encouraged to use MeLCat before submitting an ILL request.
 Typically, MeLCat is faster than Interlibrary Loan and is a free service.
 Requests can be made at www.mel.org or follow the link from within our library catalog.
 Pick up your materials at the 2nd floor circulation desk in typically 2 – 5 days.